plett/fly.io-nginx-redir/README.md

-# fly.io nginx redirection
+# Fly.io nginx redirection

-Experiment with fly.io by deploying a very minimal nginx server to just serve HTTP 301 redirects, and automate deployments for that with GitHub Actions.
+Experiment with https://fly.io/ by deploying a very minimal nginx server to just serve HTTP 301 redirects, and automate deployments for that with GitHub Actions and GitHub Container Registry.

 Don't copy this if you want to serve HTTP redirects, there are many better ways of doing that.
-This is mainly about experimenting with Fly and GitHub Actions.
+This is mainly about experimenting with Fly, GitHub Actions and GHCR.

 ## Initial standalone deployment